Blubberblub/KuzuDB-DotNetInterface/README.md

 - The C# project to build the datbase .dll
 - A small VB project to test the outcome

-For testing you need to:
+For testing, you need to:
 - open the sln file
 - add all the files from KuzuFiles/generated_classes to the projects WrapperFiles folder
 - add kuzu_shared.dll (from KuzuFiles) and kuzunet.dll (from wrapperlib/build) to the KuzuNet-DB project